International Baccalaureate (IB)

 I am currently an IB student

-We are happy to accept IB program predicted scores, certificates and full diploma, and we value your expertise, international outlook and cultural understanding as an IB student.
+We are happy to accept the IB program predicted scores, certificates, and full diploma, and we value your expertise, international outlook, and cultural understanding as an IB student.
 At AUBG, you can build on your personal and academic qualities through our liberal arts education model, where cross-discipline learning is fully embraced.

 What IB credentials does AUBG accept?